Doctor of Philosophy in Urban Education Policy Program

 The assistantship includes:

-• Coverage of a health and dental benefits premium.
+• Coverage of health and dental benefits premiums

-As an alternative to the USC-provided assistantship stipend, you have the option to apply for external fellowships and grants
+As an alternative to the USC assistantship stipend, students can apply for external fellowships and grants

 Career Outcomes